emadflash/snatcher/README.md

 ```

-## In action
+## Examples
-Fetches random comic from [existentialcomics](https://existentialcomics.com/) and saves it as a pdf
+fetches random comic from [existentialcomics](https://existentialcomics.com/) and saves it as a pdf
 ```
 $ python3 main.py comic ext --pdf
 ```